What are Serial Ports?

 Serial ports are a type of computer interface that complies with the RS-232 standard.
 They are 9-pin connectors that relay information, incoming or outgoing, one byte at a time.
 Each byte is broken up into a series of eight bits, hence the term serial port.

-Serial ports are one of the oldest types of interface standards.
+These ports are one of the oldest types of interface standards.
 Before internal modems became commonplace, external modems were connected to computers via serial ports, also known as communication or "COM" ports.
-Computer mice and even keyboards also used serial ports.
-Some serial ports used 25-pin connectors, but the 9-pin variety was more common.
-Serial ports are controlled by a special chip call a UART (Universal Asynchronous Receiver Transmitter).
+Computer mice and even keyboards also used them.
+Some used 25-pin connectors, but the 9-pin variety was more common.
+They are controlled by a special chip call a UART (Universal Asynchronous Receiver Transmitter).

 In traditional computers, serial ports were configured as follows: